Regulation on the employment duties of teaching and research staff at the University of Iceland, no. 605/2006

 Article 5 Sabbaticals.

-[In order to have the option of taking a sabbatical, the average number of research points from selected categories within the Evaluation System for Public Higher Education Institutions (cf. item 1 of paragraph 2, Article 6 of the Regulation on promotion and permanent appointment of academic staff at the University of Iceland, no. 263/2010) must be at least 10 per year.]1 This is based on the average over the last three or five years, depending on which is more advantageous for the staff member in question.
+[In order to have the option of taking a sabbatical, the average number of research points from selected categories within the Evaluation System for Public Higher Education Institutions must be at least 10 per year, cf. a table at the end of Article 7 of the Regulation on the promotion of academic staff at the University of Iceland, no. 1300/2020, cf. also item 1, Research, in Article 8 of the same regulation.]1 This is based on the average over the last three or five years, depending on which is more advantageous for the staff member in question.
 A research report must be submitted annually.

 Otherwise, previous regulation applies to the duration of sabbaticals and the minimum amount of time that must elapse between sabbaticals.